Abstract

 - Reiss, P. T. and Ogden, R. T. (2007).
 Functional principal component regression and functional partial least squares.
 Journal of the American Statistical Association, 102:984–996.

 - Ruppert, D., Wand, M. P., and Carroll, R. J. (2003).
 Semiparametric Regression.
-Cambridge university press.
+Cambridge University Press.

 - Shang, Z. and Cheng, G. (2015).
 Nonparametric inference in generalized functional linear models.
 The Annals of Statistics, 43:1742–1773.